DFabric/DPlatform-DockerShip/README.md

 `curl -O https://raw.githubusercontent.com/DFabric/DPlatform-ShellCore/master/dplatform.sh; sudo sh dplatform.sh`

 ## Requirements

-Any system/architecure supported by Docker, including GNU/Linux, macOSX, Windows.
+Any system/architecure supported by Docker, including GNU/Linux, macOS, Windows.

 Development is still active.
 Most things should work, but problems could occur, more testing is needed.
 Please feel free to open an issue and create a pull request, all contributions are welcome!